-Think about your own thoughts.
-They are often complex, emotional or logical.
-You can only express such thoughts in words, because feelings aren’t complex enough to encompass them.
-But other thoughts occur to you immediately, without the need for them.
+Our own thoughts are complex, emotional, or logical.
+You can only express such thoughts in words because feelings aren’t complex enough to encompass them.
+Other thoughts occur to you immediately, without the need for them.
 You also have to consider that a cat’s range of language is small, making noises as thoughts would be of little benefit.

 Whatever language you speak, you have a regular vocabulary of thousands of words.
 You also know many more words that you don’t frequently use.
 This is what enables you to think about things in depth.
 If a cat thought about things in meows, it could hardly think about anything.

 How Do Cats Think If They Can’t Think in Words?

 Say, for example, that you’re driving home from work.
 On the one hand, you might think about what happened that day: who said what to whom, and what your boss meant when they told you something.
-To think about these things, you have to process them in words in your head.
+To think about these things, you have to process them in words in your mind.

 On the other hand, if you’re driving home and you feel hungry, this isn’t something you have to think about.
 You aren’t hungry only once you’ve thought the words “I’m hungry” aloud in your head.
-Instead, you get a craving to pick up food on your way home, or you picture the foods you have in your fridge.
+Instead, you get a craving to pick up food on your way home, or you visualize the foods you have in your fridge.

 The way your cat thinks is likely closer to this second scenario.
 Your cat could think in images or concepts in a way that doesn’t require words.

 How to Tell What a Cat Is Thinking